akash-d-dev/auto-worklog-submission-extension/README.md

 - Your **access token** expires after approximately 3 days.
 - Your **refresh token** is valid for approximately 6 days.
 - The server automatically checks token expiry before each submission.
-- If your access token expires within 24 hours, the server uses your refresh token to get a new one.
+- If your access token expires within 24 hours, the server uses your refresh token to get fresh tokens.
 - You only need to log in again if your refresh token expires (Rare exception).

 ### 4. Monitoring